 How Can I Exercise My Lungs at Home?

-To exercise your lungs at home, engage in deep breathing exercises: try diaphragmatic or “belly” breathing, where you breathe deeply into your lungs by expanding your diaphragm.
+To exercise your lungs at home, try engaging in deep breathing exercises, such as diaphragmatic or “belly” breathing, where you breathe deeply by expanding your diaphragm.

 How Quickly Can Lung Capacity Be Improved?

-The rate at which lung capacity improves varies based on individual factors such as age, baseline lung health, and the frequency and intensity of exercises.
+The rate at which lung capacity improves varies based on individual factors such as age, baseline lung health, and the frequency and intensity of exercise.

 Can You Strengthen Weak Lungs?